The Best Way to Process Payroll [Updated for 2021]

+Now that we’ve discussed the nuts and bolts, let’s turn our attention to compliance.
 When you step into payroll and employee time tracking, it is vital that you are aware of employment laws.

-Still, other laws require that employers provide employees with sick leave and track data for a minimum number of years.
+In addition, other laws require that employers provide employees with sick leave and track data for a minimum number of years.

 - FLSA and DOL requirements

-- State or local advanced scheduling laws
+- State or local predictive scheduling laws

 - State or local industry overtime laws (such as restrictions for nurse employers)